MottTheOz/hw8repo/README.md

 * `cpp_version/main_cpp.cpp`: The main test program for the C++ `Matrix` class.
 It initializes Matrix objects for A, B, and C, performs the required calculation $D = A + (3B)C^T$ using overloaded operators, and prints the resulting Matrix D.

 ## GETTING STARTED and RUNNING
-## FILES ARE CONTAINED WITHIN A ZIP FOLDER, PLEASE BE SURE TO EXTRACT FIRST (so all of the files can remain within their initial irectories for convienience)
+## FILES ARE CONTAINED WITHIN A ZIP FOLDER, PLEASE BE SURE TO EXTRACT FIRST (so all of the files can remain within their initial directories for convienience)

 **1. Compile both versions:**
 * To build both C and C++ versions: